 The number matrix changes again.
 The pool of main balls increases to 59, while the Powerball pool is cut to 39.
 The minimum jackpot is now set at $20 million.
 Florida joins the game and drawings start to take place at Universal Studios in Orlando.

 Arkansas begins to offer the game.

-Ten more lotteries – Georgia, Illinois, Maryland, Michigan, Mississippi, New Jersey, New York, Texas, Virginia, and Washington – start to sell Powerball tickets.
+Ten more lotteries – Georgia, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Texas, Virginia, and Washington – start to sell Powerball tickets.
 This comes after an agreement is reached between the Multi-State Lottery Association (MUSL) and the Mega Millions consortium for states to offer both games.
 States had previously only been allowed to participate in one lottery or the other.

 Ohio joins Powerball three months after the cross-sell expansion.

 The Powerball pool is reduced to 35, while the Power Play becomes a fixed multiplier and anyone who has added this option automatically receives a set prize if they win.
 The minimum jackpot is doubled to $40 million and the cost of playing goes up to $2 per line.

 The largest Powerball jackpot in 20 years, worth $587 million, is split between two tickets.
 One belongs to Cindy and Mark Hill of Missouri and the other to Matthew Good of Arizona.